-Access throughout the property was restricted due to floor coverings, most furnishings and belongings have been removed.
+Access throughout the property was restricted due to floor coverings, furnishings and belongings heavily in parts.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Roof space inspection was heavily limited to head and shoulders due to trap hatch arrangement.
+There are no fixed crawl boards to the roof void areas.
+Roof space inspection was limited to head and shoulders.